MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 Whenever we make changes to <code>run_star_extras.f90</code>, we have to use <code>./mk</code> to make sure that the new changes are included in our <code>MESA</code> runs.
 Doing this often will make it easier to identify the source of any errors associated with our changes to <code>run_star_extras.f90</code> that might pop up when we try to recompile our <code>MESA</code> work directory.

 When we want to make changes to different physical or numerical aspects of <code>MESA</code>, the various <code>other hooks</code> located in <code>$MESA_DIR/star/other</code> directory makes it easy to do so inside <code>run_star_extras.f90</code> without having to directly make changes to the <code>MESA</code> source code.
 It also allows us to do so, without having to apply such changes to all future <code>MESA</code> projects that we do using our installed <code>MESA</code> version.
 Instructions on how to use these <code>other hooks</code> are given in the <code>$MESA_DIR/star/other/README</code> file.
 Here we will walk you through how to make changes to the internal diffusive mixing profile using the <code>other_d_mix.f90</code> hook.
-Lets start by having a look at what this file looks like.
+Let's start by having a look at what this file looks like.

 <div class="filetext-title"> $MESA_DIR/star/other/other_d_mix.f90 </div>
 <div class="filetext"><p><pre class="pre-filetext">